nomath4u/radiusnetworks.github.io/proximitykit/index.md

 <img style="width:800px;height:178px;" src="/img/proximitykit-logo.png" />

 Designed to help developers build location aware apps.
-By providing a rich SDK built on top of the latest Geofence and iBeacon technology, Proximity Kit gives you the events you need to keep your app relevent and useful to your users.
+By providing a rich SDK built on top of the latest Geofence and iBeacon technology, Proximity Kit gives you the events you need to keep your app relevant and useful to your users.

 ---